Timinator2000/techio-algo-x/20 - solver translations/04 - php.md

 // --------------------------------------------------------------------
 /**
  * A single cell in the matrix for a DLX-based Algorithm X solver.
- * Based on a Python code made by Timinator, which was in turn based on a code by Robostac.
+ * Based on a Python code made by @Timinator, which was in turn based on a code by @RoboStac.
  */
 class DLXCell
 {